 What will I do if I sign up for the Food at Home study?

 The research study includes 3 parts that will be completed over a months time.
-A home visit, food interviews, and mailing the HFI checklist to us.
+2 home visits, 1 food interview.
 You will receive gift cards for completing each part of the research study.

-- During the home visit, two study staff members will come to your house.
-They will explain the study to you, measure your height and weight, and ask you to complete the HFI checklist about the foods you have in your home.
+- During the first home visit, two study staff members will come to your house.
+They will explain the study to you, measure your height and weight, and ask you to complete the HFI checklist about the foods you have in your home on an IPad.
 While you are completing the HFI checklist, a study staff member will be completing it too, so we can see if the same foods are checked off.

-- The home visit will take about 2 hours.
+- The first home visit will take about 2 hours.

 - You will receive a $50 gift card.

-- You will do two interviews that ask about the food and drinks you had the day before.
+- You will do one interview that ask about the food and drinks you had the day before.

 - The food interviews will take about 30 minutes each and will be done over the phone.

-- You can find the Food Amounts Booklet that you will need for the food interview here.
+- The Food Amounts Booklet that you will need for the food interview here.

-- You will receive $25 for completing each food interview.
+- Participants received $25 for completing the food interview.

-In the end, we hope to better understand how home food environments are related to the health of both households who speak Spanish or English at home.
-Then we can use this information to design programs and messages to help families have healthier home food environments.
+In the end, we hoped to better understand how home food environments are related to the health of both households who speak Spanish or English at home.
+Then we will use this information to design programs and messages to help families have healthier home food environments.